- Teaching Assistant

 My name is Alanna, and I am a current Ph.D.
 Candidate in Communication Science under the mentorship of Professor Marie-Louise Mares.
-My main interest revolves around how people - particularly children - can more positively interact with and benefit from media use.
+My main interest revolves around how people - particularly preschool-aged children - can more positively interact with and benefit from media use.
 In particular, I'm interested in how individuals' cognitive and developmental states influence how they engage with stories on the screen.
 Starting June 2014, I became an Early Career Fellow of the Fred Roger's Center along with my former lab-mate, James Alex Bonus.
 We were the first researchers to be awarded this fellowship.
 I have held previous internships at Common Sense Media, Children Now, The Children's Discovery Museum of San José, and the psychophysiology lab at the University of California-San Francisco.
-Since 2017, I have been a regular volunteer at the University of Wisconsin-Madison Child Development Laboratory.
+Since 2017, I have been a regular volunteer and teacher's assistant at the University of Wisconsin-Madison Child Development Laboratory.
 In the 2018 Fall semester, I will be a TA for CA 272.

 - Peebles, A., Bonus, J.A., & Mares, M.L.
 (2018).
 Questions + answers+ agency: Interactive touchscreens and children's learning from a socio-emotional TV story.
 Computers in Human Behavior.

 - Riddle, K., Peebles, A., Davis, C., Xu, F., & Schroeder, E. (2017).
 The addictive potential of television binge watching: Comparing intentional and unintentional binges.
 Psychology of Popular Media Culture.

 - Bonus, J.A., Peebles, A., Mares, M.L., & Sarmiento, I.G.
 (2017).
 Look on the bright side (of media effects): Pokémon Go as a catalyst for positive life experiences.
 Media Psychology.